xot/ElectraOne/DOCUMENTATION.md

 If your remote script supports device locking, ```can_lock_to_device``` should return ```True```.
 When a user locks the remote controller to a device, Live calls ```lock_to_device``` (with a reference to the device) and when the user later unlocks it Live calls ```unlock_from_device``` (again with a reference to the device).

+## TODO

+- preset switch button
+- lessons learned, e.g. not overflooding the E1
+- using E1 response to a preset selection to start value updating